chettrick/stm32cubef4/Projects/STM32446E_EVAL/Demonstrations/readme.txt

  + USB Mass storage Device
  -------------------------
  The USB device module includes mass storage device application using the MicroSD memory.
-The USB HS is used for the USB disk Flash storage unit.
+The USB FS is used for the USB disk Flash storage unit.

  + Camera
  --------